Chicago Domestic Violence Lawyer

 • No direct or indirect contact with the protected person

-• Required distance from the individual’s home, work, or school
+• Stay-away distance requirements from the person’s home, work, or school

-A first violation is a Class A misdemeanor, but repeated violations are prosecuted as Class 4 felonies, carrying possible prison time.
+A first violation is generally charged as a Class A misdemeanor, but repeated violations may be prosecuted as Class 4 felonies, exposing a person to prison time and far more serious long-term consequences.

 Consequences of a Domestic Battery Conviction

-The penalties extend far beyond fines or jail.
-A conviction can lead to:
+Domestic violence cases carry consequences that reach far beyond fines and jail.
+A domestic battery conviction can lead to:

 Building a Strong Defense Against Domestic Violence Charges

-• Self-defense or defense of others – Showing that your actions were legally justified.
+Self-defense or defense of others – Demonstrating that your actions were legally justified and reasonable under the circumstances.

-• False allegations – Demonstrating that the claims were fabricated or exaggerated, often during family or custody disputes.
+False or exaggerated allegations – Showing that claims were fabricated or overstated, sometimes arising during breakups, divorces, or custody disputes.

-• Violation of rights – Suppressing evidence obtained through unlawful searches or improper interrogation.
+Violation of constitutional rights – Moving to suppress evidence obtained through unlawful searches, improper interrogations, or other rights violations.

 Why Choose Andrew M. Weisberg

-As a former Cook County prosecutor, Andrew M. Weisberg understands exactly how the State investigates and prosecutes domestic-violence cases.
-He uses that insider perspective to anticipate prosecutorial strategy, identify weaknesses, and craft defenses that stand up in court.
-Each client receives direct communication, personalized attention, and an unwavering commitment to achieving the best outcome possible.
+Andrew M. Weisberg is a former Cook County prosecutor who understands how the State investigates and prosecutes domestic violence cases.
+He uses that insider perspective to anticipate prosecutorial strategy, identify weaknesses, and craft defenses that hold up in court.

 Frequently Asked Questions About Domestic Violence Cases in Chicago & Cook County